StarRocks/starrocks/docs/en/quick_start/helm.md

 In this tutorial you:

-- Deployed StarRocks in Docker
+- Deployed StarRocks with Helm and the StarRocks Operator
 - Loaded crash data provided by New York City and weather data provided by NOAA
 - Analyzed the data using SQL JOINs to find out that driving in low visibility or icy streets is a bad idea